fhaze/reseller-api/README.md

 ## 🛑 Additional Rules

+- It is not possible to register more than one reseller using the same `cpf`.
 - It is not possible to register more than one purchase using the same `code`.
 - The authenticated reseller can only view, edit and delete his/her own purchases.
 - `cpf` and `email` are validated when registering a new reseller.